 The evidence you will need for each type of income will vary between lenders.
-Whatever they need from you, they must be sure that your income will cover your mortgage as well as your regular basic spending and other commitments.

 Confirming your spending

-Your adviser or lender will also need to know what you need to spend to keep up a basic standard of living.
+Your adviser or lender will also typically need to know what you need to spend to keep up a basic standard of living.
 They can then work out how much of your income you can afford to spend on your mortgage.

 They will look at your spending in three categories:

 Repayments and other commitments